 Call Us Today to Get Started

-Farmer & Morris Law, PLLC, can provide you with a lawyer for a minor car accident in North Carolina.
-To get started, call us for a free case assessment.
+Farmer & Morris Law, PLLC, can provide you with a car accident attorney for a minor car accident in North Carolina.
+To get started, call us at (828) 286-3866 for a free case assessment.
 We never charge attorney’s fees unless and until we succeed in getting compensation for you.